 Some iPhone 6s users have been running into a Slide to Update problem wherein the phone gets stuck on the “Slide to Update” screen.
 Obviously, that’s not ideal.

 Fortunately, there are a few things that you can try if your iPhone 6s gets stuck on the Slide to Update screen during setup or during an iOS installation.

-We got stuck on this screen during the iOS 9.0.1 installation and we were able to solve the issue by unplugging the device from iTunes and installing the update Over-the-Air.
+We’ve got stuck on this screen before and we were able to solve the issue by unplugging the device from iTunes and installing the update Over-the-Air.